ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 * Randomly create item sale events ( includes restocks) and send them to Kafka or RabbitMQ or MQ depending of the demo settings.
 * Integrate with external services to query the item inventory and store inventory interactive queries supported by Kafka Streams.
 (See project: [refarch-eda-item-inventory](https://github.com/ibm-cloud-architecture/refarch-eda-item-inventory))

-This implementation is done with Java 11 and [Quarkus](https://quarkus.io) with the AMQP reactive messaging extension to send messages to RabbitMQ, or use the Kafka producer API to send message directly to kafka, or using JMS to send to IBM MQ.
+This implementation is done with Java 11 and [Quarkus](https://quarkus.io) with the AMQP reactive messaging extension to send messages to RabbitMQ, or use the Kafka producer API to send message directly to Kafka, or using JMS to send to IBM MQ.

 Tested 10/11/2020 Quarkus 1.8.3 - Rabbit MQ 3.8 on local docker deployment
 and Kafka 2.6.
 IBM MQ 9.2.